Have a baby Virgo on the way? You do if your due date lies between August 23rd and September 22nd. Need a perfect name? Relax, we’ve got you.

 Names Meaning “Pure” or “Chaste”

-You’ll notice there are a lot fewer names for boys with this meaning, ahem.
+You’ll notice there are a lot fewer names for boys with the specific meaning of “pure” or “virgin” … ahem.
 Oh, those societal expectations run deep.
+However, there are a few that do mean “bright”, “clear”, or “white” which could be considered pure-adjacent.

 Names With Other Virgo Virtues